 Boilerplate code makes your projects easier to maintain by enforcing consistent code patterns and structures.

 This consistency also simplifies debugging and troubleshooting.
-Instead of digging through messy, unpredictable code, you’ll work with clean, well-structured files that make it easy to identify issues and implement updates.
 In the long run, this means less time spent on maintenance headaches and more time focusing on improving your project.

 9. Scalability

-Boilerplate code lays a solid foundation for your applications, making it easier to add new features or handle increased user loads as the project grows.
+Boilerplate code lays a solid foundation for your web applications, making it easier to add new features or handle increased user loads for scalable projects..

 This modularity also supports scalability.
 Whether you’re expanding your app’s features, optimizing performance, or handling more traffic, the framework ensures your project is built to grow with minimal friction.